 Statewide Transportation Strategy (STS)

-The STS was developed over the course of two years involving extensive research and technical analysis, as well as policy direction and technical input from local governments, industry representatives, metropolitan planning organizations (MPOs), state agencies and others.
+The STS was developed as part of the OSTI program and involved extensive research and technical analysis, as well as policy direction and technical input from local governments, industry representatives, metropolitan planning organizations (MPOs), state agencies and others.

 - Phase I was the development of the STS document and public outreach.
 This phase concluded with the OTC's acceptance of the STS in March 2013.